Jayshree-S/dog-breed-classifier-CNN/README.md

 web app to process real-world, user-supplied images.
 The algorithm has to perform two tasks:
 <ul>
-<li>Dog face detector: Given an image of a dog, the algorithm will identify an estimate
+<li>Given an image of a dog, the algorithm will identify an estimate
 of the canine’s breed.</li>
-<li>Human face detector: If supplied an image of a human, the code will identify the
+<li>If supplied an image of a human, the code will identify the
 resembling dog breed.</li>
 </ul>
 For performing this multiclass classification, we can use <b>Convolutional Neural Network</b> to solve the problem.The solution involves three steps.
 First, to detect